ibm-cloud-docs/log-analysis/infrastructure/infra_logging.md

 3. Deploy and configure the logging agent in the cluster.

 ![Log Analysis component overview on the {{site.data.keyword.cloud_notm}}](../images/kube.png "Log Analysis component overview on the {{site.data.keyword.cloud_notm}}"){: caption="Log Analysis component overview on the {{site.data.keyword.cloud_notm}} for Kubernetes" caption-side="bottom"}

-If you choose to send your Cloud Foundry logs by configuring a custom user provided (CUPS) service for your app, you must enable a port to send logs via syslog to your logging instance.
-If you are using (a) the classic syslog protocol, (b) a custom port in syslog-ng, or (c) a custom port in rsyslog, there is no authentication available and anyone with knowledge of the endpoint can submit logs to your instance.
-As a result, depending on your environment, your use of the classic syslog protocol or custom port configurations with `syslog-ng` or `rsyslog` may present a significant security risk.
-Use these configurations at your organization's own risk.
-Validate with your compliance and security teams whether this security risk is acceptable to your organization.
-{: important}

 For more information, see [Logging with Kubernetes clusters](/docs/log-analysis?topic=log-analysis-kube).